Updated April 2019

 Date night best bet: Conduct a beer crawl of Historic Downtown Sanford by pairing this brewery with Celery City Craft and the other Sanford area breweries.
 Sanford also has its own food and drink passport program, Downtown Sanford Small World, if you want to collect more stamps.

 This newcomer to Sanford got its start when two college friends took their home brewing passion and turned it into a full-time gig by opening their own brewery.
 Deviant Wolfe is a family-owned brewery whose mission is to inspire customers to live a balanced life full of adventure, travel, community, and–of course–great beer.
 While the brewery offers a variety of beer styles, the brewers have a special passion for sours.
 Signature brews include the Sourmanjaro, a sour blonde ale aged on African coffee beans, and the Bruiser J, a citra-hopped extra pale ale.
 The taproom includes outdoorsy-themed decor, community-style tables, a long bar, and a lounge area for prime date night seating.

-Date night best bet: Feast on food specials from Mr. Z’s (pizza) and The Tennessee Truffle (Southern) while enjoying live music during West First Fridays beginning April 6.
-Future events will be held on the first Friday of each month.
+Date night best bet: Feast on food specials from Mr. Z’s (pizza) and The Tennessee Truffle (Southern) while enjoying live music during West First Fridays.

 Day Trip Worthy

 Food: No, but food trucks are on site every Friday and Saturday